dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 (foo 1 2 3 4) ==> (1 2 3 4)
 ```

-Lisp will still check that an appropriate number of arguments are passed to the function--in this case between two and four, inclusive--and will signal an error if the function is called with too few or too many.
+Lisp will still check that an appropriate number of arguments are passed to the function -- in this case between two and four, inclusive -- and will signal an error if the function is called with too few or too many.

 Of course, you'll often want a different default value than NIL.
 You can specify the default value by replacing the parameter name with a list containing a name and an expression.
 The expression will be evaluated only if the caller doesn't pass enough arguments to provide a value for the optional parameter.
 The common case is simply to provide a value as the expression.